csev/py4e/TRANSLATION.md

 prompts.
 These files are included every time you build the book (PDF, ePUB, or HTML).

-There are simple code unit tests that you can run and run via travis at every check in.
+There are simple code unit tests that you can run and run at every check in.
 There is a `unit.sh` script that you can run in the top level folder:

     bash unit.sh